martazarantonello/RDM_analysis/README.md

 This repository stores projects related to the MSci in Research program.
 It will contain shared files with the professor supervising my project, Dr. Ji-Eun Byun, to promote collaboration between our ends and combine our efforts.
 All files are considered as input in their form of download.
 The sources of these downloads are:
-FILL IN WITH ALL DATA SOURCES AND THEIR RESPECTIVE DATA

 ## Data Setup